 A happy content woman standing with a coffee while there are polaroids around her showing all of her joints in pain

-Well, long story short and completely apropos of nothing, one of the strobe lights on the dance floor hypnotized me for a few seconds and I suddenly realized – a strobe light is exactly how people who aren’t us experience our RA.
+I was watching a cop show the other day, and one of those “drug-addled club” scenes came on.
+You know, the one that shows what Hollywood thinks all 20-somethings do for fun.
+Completely apropos of nothing, one of the strobe lights on the dance floor hypnotized me for a few seconds, and I suddenly realized – a strobe light is exactly how other people experience our chronic illness.

 Snapshots of life with chronic illness